FreshRSS/FreshRSS/docs/en/users/06_Mobile_access.md

 ## Access via Browser

-The user interface of FreshRSS is optimzed to visit it on small and large screens.
-It means that it fits the content on small mobile device screens too.
-Just visit your FreshRSS instance with a common used internet browser (f.e.
-Chrome, Safari, Firefox).
+The FreshRSS is user interface is optimized for both small and large screens.
+The content will fit nicely on small mobile device screens as well.

 ## Access via Mobile App